 In contrast to nuclear fusion, super batteries or other technology said to save the world, desert energy is already in the phase of commercial use.
-Of course, improvements are still possible and happening, but the current state of the technology is ready for large-scale use.
-The two key concepts, Solar thermal-Plants and Direct Current Transmission have both been in application for years.
+Of course improvements are still possible and happening, but the current state of the technology is ready for large scale use.
+The key concepts, Solarthermal-Plants, Photovoltaics and Direct Current Transmission, have been in application for decades.

 The desert offers several options to supply energy.
 These options include traditional PV-Systems and Wind-Power, either to supply the local market or to export it as peak demand energy to Europe.